shumkwanho/Group-Project-Story-Book-/readme.md

 ### AI Story & Character Generator

-- Generate unique stories and characters using advanced AI algorithms.
+- Generate unique stories and characters using openAI API.
 - Customize story elements such as plot, characters, and settings.

 ### Comment and Rating System